NeuripsCreativityWorkshop/2022/index.md

-## Expect Great Things

-"It remains unclear what the organizers envision as the result of the workshop."
-   - Neurips Workshop Reviewer #2 😂

 ## Introduction

 Machine co-creativity continues to grow and attract a wider audience to machine learning.
 Generative models, for example, have enabled new types of media creation across language, images, and music including recent advances such as IMAGEN, Flamingo, and DALL·E2.
 This one-day workshop will broadly explore topics in the applications of machine learning to creativity and design, which includes: